silverbulletmd/silverbullet/website/🔌 Ghost.md

 <!-- #include "https://raw.githubusercontent.com/silverbulletmd/silverbullet-ghost/main/README.md" -->
 # Ghost plug for Silver Bullet

-Note: Still very basic, to use:
+Note: Still very basic.
+To use:

 In your `SETTINGS` specify the following settings: